kubernetes/kubernetes/docs/proposals/flexvolume-api.md

 * API should be versioned and backward compatible.
 * API should be extensible to accommodate future enhancements.
 * Add support for dynamic provisioning and centralized attach-detach controller and
 * The biggest advantage of flex volume is it’s simplicity.
-It is just an adapter around the internal api.
+It is just an adapter around the internal API.
 We will keep it simple in the new design and try to follow the same adapter pattern.

 ### Non Goals:
 * This proposal does not the address the poor installation model of existing model.
 It is covered in another PR #32550.